codyloyd/minotaur/README.md

 ### drawing to the canvas

-`tiny-game` simply exposes the native HTML Canvas API, so drawing images, shapes and text is as simple as referencing that API through the game object with `game.context`.
+Minotaur simply exposes the native HTML Canvas API, so drawing images, shapes and text is as simple as referencing that API through the game object with `game.context`.

 this example draws a "darkblue" rectangle to the canvas
 ```javascript